86213 moved to Willesden TMD 19th December 2014

-86213 has been moved in two stages from Willesden TMD to Barrow Hill.
+86213 has been moved from Barrow Hill to Willesden TMD for assessment.

 English Electric / Associated Electrical Industries

 An example of the standard passenger subclass, 86/2, 86213 was purchased in 2005 along with 86101.

 It was stored in 1998 following changes in traffic and the introduction of new rolling stock,